cornfeedhobo/k8s-opsdk-core-types/README.md

 - [x] Remove all the temporary API code, and get tests working to validate

 - [x] Add some more core types and add some corresponding tests

+- [x] Add helm chart, created from the kustomize output